isomerpages/imda-pixel/_stories/Matchmaking for business: How SG firm found tech startup to help scale digitally.md

 He continues: “Participating in the OIP innovation call process has allowed us to make significant improvements to our product, resulting in a more appealing offering to be presented to potential customers.
 In addition, the feedback we received from the OIP team has given us valuable insights which helps us improve our product to meet the evolving needs of our customers.”

-### Empowering businesses to grow
+##### Empowering businesses to grow

 Participating in the OIP has yielded other dividends, he adds.
 “Thanks to AGI SG, we've been able to introduce our automated solutions to companies outside of the usual industries we engage with.
 One such company is a local lending firm that deals with SMEs and is constantly inundated with large volumes of documents to be processed.
 While we're currently prioritising our current work, these connections are extremely valuable and we plan to follow up with them in the near future.”

 ESTABLISHING A STRONGER PRESENCE
-> The OIP has been instrumental in levelling the playing field, which enabled us to compete with larger competitors.
+&gt; The OIP has been instrumental in levelling the playing field, which enabled us to compete with larger competitors.

 *MR HENTO ONG, SMITSU’S FOUNDER*